MichaelKentBurns/RDwordpress/README.md

 * It is expected that the student will create their own empty repository and follow the instructions herein to create their own copy.
 * It is very reasonable that a student would clone this project as an example so that they can compare their results with mine.
-* The reason I recommend doing this on your own develement machine is to make the installing, programming and debuging process easier.
+* The reason I recommend doing this on your own development machine is to make the installing, programming and debuging process easier.
 * It can be done on a remote server but that requires skills and tools not covered by this project.

 ## Author:  Michael Burns